erenarkangil/RAG_for_circular_economy_articles/README.md

 The system focuses on extracting and processing text from PDFs, embedding the text into vectors, retrieving relevant document chunks with FAISS, and using a GPT-2 model for answer generation.

-## Prerequisites

-Before running the code, make sure you have the following:

-- Python 3.6+
-- PyTorch 1.8+
-- FAISS
-- Sentence-Transformers
-- Transformers
-- PyMuPDF
-- NLTK

-### Install dependencies

-You can install the required libraries using:

-pip install -r requirements.txt

 ## Project Structure
 - `data/` - This folder holds the PDF files (e.g., `a1.pdf`, `a2.pdf`) that will be processed.